Who are we?

 the BEst people doing the best work for nearly 100 years.

 Cooney Lees Morgan is a full service law firm based in Tauranga, New Zealand.
 Founded in 1918, the firm has grown to become one of New Zealand’s leading law firms.
-Currently there are over 80 staff, including 40 lawyers and 9 senior partners.
+Currently there are over 100 staff, including 57 lawyers and 9 partners.
 The firm is organised into four teams specialising in Property & Development, Litigation & Local Government, Corporate & Commercial and Private Client & Trust.
+More recently the firm has opened an office in Matamata to serve the greater Waikato region.

 Looking back – our firm's origins